-Smoky haze blanketing US, Canada could last for days as wildfires rage, winds won’t budge
+Smoky haze blanketing U.S. and Canada could last into the weekend

 Eastern Quebec got some rain Wednesday, but Montreal-based Environment Canada meteorologist Simon Legault said no significant rain is expected for days in the remote areas of central Quebec where the wildfires are more intense.

-In the U.S., federal officials paused some flights bound Wednesday for New York’s LaGuardia Airport and slowed planes to Newark and Philadelphia because smoke was limiting visibility.
+In the U.S., federal officials delayed some flights bound Thursday morning for New York’s LaGuardia Airport; Newark, New Jersey; and Philadelphia because smoke was limiting visibility.
+The Federal Aviation Administration said in a statement that it will likely need to take steps to manage the flow of air traffic into Washington, D.C., and Charlotte, North Carolina, as well.

 Major League Baseball’s Yankees and Phillies had their games postponed.
-On Broadway, “Hamilton” and “Camelot” canceled Wednesday performances and “Killing Eve” star Jodie Comer left a matinee after 10 minutes because of difficulty breathing.
+On Broadway, “Hamilton” and “Camelot” canceled Wednesday performances and “Prima Facie” star Jodie Comer left a matinee after 10 minutes because of difficulty breathing.
 The show restarted with an understudy, show publicists said.

 It was not to be at Central Park’s outdoor stage, either.
 Shakespeare in the Park canceled its Thursday and Friday performances of “Hamlet,” saying ’tis not nobler in the mind to suffer the slings and arrows of wretched air.